 Data QA engineer

 Data quality assurance is about identifying and correcting any data anomalies through data profiling and cleansing processes.

 Data QA engineers are responsible for validating data pipelines and ensuring the accuracy of the datasets that are produced.
 Such engineers prepare data quality reports using various test methods, particularly automated tests, statistical analysis tests, etc.

-By consistently examining a typical data flow, we now move the discussion to those experts who apply the data.
+Now, we are moving the discussion to those experts who apply the data.

 Data scientists create and implement models for extracting knowledge, which is further analysed and becomes the basis for forecasting and decision-making.
-A representative of this specialisation researches what data must be collected and used to achieve the business objectives.
+They research what data must be collected and used to achieve the business objectives.